libsdl-org/SDL/docs/README-migration.md

 SDL_QueryTexture() has been removed.
 The properties of the texture can be queried using SDL_PROP_TEXTURE_FORMAT_NUMBER, SDL_PROP_TEXTURE_ACCESS_NUMBER, SDL_PROP_TEXTURE_WIDTH_NUMBER, and SDL_PROP_TEXTURE_HEIGHT_NUMBER.
 A function SDL_GetTextureSize() has been added to get the size of the texture as floating point values.

+SDL_GetRenderDrawBlendMode(), SDL_GetTextureBlendMode(), and SDL_GetTextureScaleMode() have been changed to return the values directly instead of an int error code.

 Mouse and touch events are no longer filtered to change their coordinates, instead you can call SDL_ConvertEventToRenderCoordinates() to explicitly map event coordinates into the rendering viewport.